 The lead attorney in this case is Institute for Justice Senior Attorney Michael Bindas.
-He will be joined by IJ Attorney Robert Frommer.

 Founded in 1991, the Institute for Justice (IJ) is the nation’s only libertarian public interest law firm.
 It advances a rule of law under which individuals can control their destinies as free and responsible members of society.
 To that end, IJ litigates to secure economic liberty, school choice, private property rights, freedom of speech and other vital individual liberties, and to restore constitutional limits on the power of government.
 IJ has successfully represented entrepreneurs nationwide in fighting arbitrary and anti-competitive government regulation.

 St. Joseph Abbey v.
 Louisiana State Board of Embalmers and Funeral Directors—IJ scored a major victory for economic liberty when a federal court in Louisiana struck down a law prohibiting anyone but a licensed funeral director from selling caskets.
 That decision was later affirmed by the 5th U.S. Circuit Court of Appeals.
 IJ represented the monks of St. Joseph Abbey to break Louisiana’s casket cartel and allow them to sell their simple, wood caskets to the public as a means of supporting themselves and their mission.

 Chauvin v.
 Strain—As a result of IJ’s lawsuit, the Louisiana legislature abolished the demonstration portion of the state’s only-in-the-nation florist licensing exam, while leaving in place (for now) a short written exam that presents no serious obstacle to would-be florists.